-The unusually hot temperatures in California in August 2020 are a case in point.
-Below is an attribution statement about how climate change has currently affected the California 2020 heat wave as well as some projections of how much climate change will further increase the severity of California heat waves.
+The unusually hot temperatures in the western United States in the summer of 2021 are a case in point.
+Below is an attribution statement about how climate change has currently affected the US heat waves as well as some projections of how much climate change will further increase their severity.
+These statements are based on previously published papers.

-Attributable human increase in rare heat waves Currently, climate change has caused rare California heat waves to be 3 to 4 degrees warmer (adapted from Wehner et al 2018 using the high resolution version of CAM5.1 described in Wehner et al. 2014) In the future directly from Tebaldi and Wehner 2018 (note that temperature color scales are all different: Projected change in rare heat wave temperature at 2030 under low or high emissions scenario
+Attributable human temperature increase in rare heat waves

+Currently, climate change has caused rare heat waves to be 3 to 5 degrees warmer over most of the United States (adapted from Wehner et al 2018 using the high resolution version of CAM5.1 described in Wehner et al. 2014)

+Heat waves will continue to get hotter in the future.
+Taken directly from Tebaldi and Wehner 2018:

+Projected change in rare heat wave temperatures at 2050 under a low emissions scenario